News from our work

 October 2022

-Energy Camp for African Startups
+Energy Camp for African start-ups

-As part of the Startup|Energy initiative, the 3rd Energy Camp took place in Kigali (Rwanda): A multi-day workshop where African energy startups discuss and develop their business model together with experienced coaches.
+As part of the Startup|Energy initiative, the 3rd Energy Camp took place in Kigali (Rwanda): A multi-day workshop in which African energy startups discuss and further develop their business model together with experienced coaches.
 At the end, a public presentation took place in front of about 60 participants.
 More here (english) …

 September 2022